dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 The end of the cocaine era coincides with the 1979 introduction of the three-point line, and the same year's entry of Larry Bird and Magic Johnson.
 The same season included Magic Johnson's famed NBA Finals triple-double, filling in at center for an injured Kareem Abdul-Jabbar.
 This is where, for our purposes, the modern NBA begins: with the 1979-80 season.

 The championships of the Bucks, Knicks, Blazers, and Bullets/ Wizards, are all therefore rendered patch-ineligible.
 All of these titles are now more than 40 years old.
 Two of the four were one-time events, in a uniquely strange period in league history.
-(And note Washington even renamed their team, testing the limits of Principle 1.)
+(And note Washington even renamed their team, testing the limits of Rule 1.)

 Of the borderline teams, only the 76ers 1983 championship remains patch-eligible.
 Despite only five years passing between them, the 1983 season was ages more "modern" than the next most-recent borderline-championship (Washington in 1978).
 This further reinforces the choice of 1979-80 as the cut-off season.